Indigofera Heterantha (Himalayan Indigo)

 If you'd like more information about Indigofera Shrubs just scroll to the bottom of the page.

-Indigofera heterantha shrubs are low maintenence, they tend to have a naturally bushy habit of growth and seldom need pruning although should this be necessary then early Spring is the best time.
+Indigofera Heterantha shrubs are low maintenance, they tend to have a naturally bushy habit of growth and seldom need pruning although should this be necessary then early Spring is the best time.